 How to Overcome Intent Limitations on Amazon Lex and other NLP Engines

 The importance of training data in creating compelling conversational AI solutions cannot be under-estimated.
-Yet, increasing the training data set for a bot can be constrained by the chosen NLP engine as intent limitations are reached.
+Yet, increasing the training data set for a bot can be constrained by the chosen natural language processing (NLP) engine as intent limitations are reached.

 How Intents Define the Scope of a Bot

-Amazon Lex is the natural language processing (NLP) service from AWS that powers conversational AI solutions for voice and chat.
-It is a very powerful tool that is relatively easy to get started with, assuming you have developer credentials on AWS.
-It doesn’t require any deep understanding of AI or data science to build your first chatbot and it uses simple concepts such as intents, entities, utterances, and fulfillment.
+Amazon Lex is the NLP provider from AWS, powering conversational AI solutions for voice and chat.
+If you have developer access to AWS, it is a highly powerful tool that is comparatively easy to use.
+It doesn’t require any deep understanding of AI or data science to build your first Amazon Lex chatbot and it uses simple concepts such as intents, entities, utterances, and fulfillment.

 An intent is used to describe what a user actually means when they pose a question.
 A customer may ask a question in many different ways (these are often called training utterances) but with the same intent.
 For example, a customer may ask “how much is in my account?”, or “what funds do I have?”, or “will I have enough for my loan payment?” with the intent of checking their account balance.
 So the intent, in this case, is “account balance” and there is a myriad of different ways in which customers can ask questions that yield the same result, i.e. the balance of their account.
 Usually, there is a single answer or response to an intent.
 Bot developers create an intent for every different question that they want to respond to.
 So, the number of intents is used to describe the scope of what the bot is capable of responding to.